Defending Liberal Values in Illiberal Times

 Toronto’s clash of Black Lives and Gay Pride in 2016 bears this out.
 When artificial targets of pride and mattering are placed in competition, some competitors are bound to feel like they have lost.
 If any people can launch a public protest that they are not being treated equally – because they are in fact not equal, as a bloc – inequality becomes a handy excuse.
 As long as we are slotting ourselves into narrower and narrower communities, through which to rail against the perceived repressions of an imagined “System,” we will continue to jostle in line for ever-more meaningless gestures of accommodation.

 One gesture has recently become more prominent.
 For many years, discrimination was a word with negative undertones.
 Discriminatory hiring practices, showing discrimination in choosing friends or soliciting customers, discriminating on the basis of race or sex or religion or ability – all were denounced as wrong.
-The wrongness was defined in the familiar “I have a dream” oratory, but it was also explained in less celebrated anecdotes and cases which were regularly dramatized in popular culture or put forward in legal actions.
+The wrongness was defined in the familiar “I have a dream” oratory, but it was also explained in less celebrated cases which were regularly dramatized or litigated.
 The child excluded from the game just because he was black; the employee turned down for a raise just because she was female; the family kept out of the neighborhood just because they were Jewish; the student barred from class just because she was handicapped, and so on.
 Again and again, the lesson was imparted that discriminating against such superficial markers was to miss the real human worth of the marked.
 The black child could be a fun playmate, the industrious female worker deserved the raise, the Jewish family were respectable homeowners, and the handicapped student had a first-class brain.
 We are more united than divided, the morals ran.
 There are more qualities we share than we don’t.
 Look past the surfaces to see the true natures underneath.

 But now discrimination is not so often decried.
-Instead, the new instruction is an almost complete reversal of its predecessor, as we are no longer prohibited from discriminating but enjoined to celebrate difference.
+Instead, the new instruction is an almost complete reversal, as we are no longer prohibited from discriminating but enjoined to celebrate difference.
 In this iteration, the earlier examples have been updated.
 Now the child must be included in the game because he is transgender; the employee should be promoted because she is Aboriginal; the family has to have a seat on the neighborhood council because they are Muslim; the student ought to be recruited because he has special needs.
-These changes were driven by a vague sense that the emphasis on commonality still left too many out – that supposedly color- or gender-blind standards were still geared toward (and maintained by) straight white males, who thereby forced outsiders to adapt to their own ways as if they had not had a long head start in learning them.
+These changes were driven by a sense that the emphasis on commonality still left too many out – that supposedly color- or gender-blind standards were still geared toward (and maintained by) straight white males, who thereby forced outsiders to adapt to their own ways as if they had not had a long head start in learning them.
 By celebrating difference, social scientists enthused that achievement and merit were no longer delineated by things only one group had ever valued.
 Societies might flourish not by downplaying the dissimilar backgrounds of their individual components, but by highlighting them.

 Another reading of this transformation, however, sees a darker story.
 As opportunities were truly opened to all, some genuinely positive results came about.
-The talents of women and minorities were no longer refused or neglected, but finally put to service of the public good.
+The talents of women and minorities were no longer neglected, but finally put to service of the public good.
 Millions of people felt a gratifying freedom to live and work and pursue their dreams, no longer thwarted by ignorance or outmoded laws.
 But not everyone succeeded in their pursuits: the promises of liberation and dismantled barriers had failed to mention that freedom to try was not a guarantee to get.
-As more freshly empowered citizens discovered that some broad yardsticks of temperament and skill continued to apply – and, inevitably, that sometimes they could not be met – they decided that their real problem was not in being forbidden to demonstrate their temperament and their skills but in the yardsticks themselves.
+As more freshly empowered citizens discovered that some yardsticks of temperament and skill still applied – and, inevitably, that sometimes they could not be met – they decided that their real problem was not in being forbidden to demonstrate their temperament and their skills but in the yardsticks themselves.
 Swept along by the imperatives of their own movement politics, feminists and civil rights campaigners had to devise something else to move against.
 Swept along by the career self-interest of their professions, social workers and diversity experts had to devise another institutional fault only they could repair.
 Thus the obstacle of discrimination, as a crucial foil of progressive activism, was replaced by the paradigm of difference.

 Now the argument was no longer that women could perform jobs as well as men, or that people of color could be as learned as whites, or that homosexuals had as much ability to offer as heterosexuals.
 Those propositions had been largely proven – which is to say, everyone turned out to be pretty much even in their potential to excel or falter at anything, given the chance.
 Rather, the argument became that women performed jobs in a uniquely female manner, and that people of color had their own ways of learning, and that homosexual abilities were wholly distinct from those of heterosexuals, and they all needed to be accepted as such.
 Absolute measures of performance or knowledge or character were now obsolete.
 What counted was whose performance, knowledge, or character was being measured.
 Where once they had discouraged discrimination, progressives had moved to endorsing it.